ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## News

 - [Mar.
+24, 2022] The undergraduate consulting (STAT 450) students
+will present the results of their projects on a poster session.
+Join us on April 4, 2022 at 9am in the ESB atrium!
+- [Mar.
 22, 2022] Today is the van Eeden seminar!
 Join us in welcoming [Dr. Tamara Broderick](https://tamarabroderick.com/) from MIT, who will give a talk about finite-sample robustness!